Register company in Vietnam: Introduction

 - Tetra Consultants will prepare the documents required to apply for the IRC.
 This includes a detailed report on supposed project details for application of implementation, the proposal of the supposed investment project detailing lease agreements and land use needs and financial statements that contain the last 2 years of the company’s operation.

-Step 5: Register company in Vietnam
+Step 5: Register company in Vietnam to obtain Business Registration Certificate

 - Upon successful application of the IRC, foreign investors are required to apply for the Enterprise Registration Certificate (ERC), also known as the Business Registration Certificate (BRC) with the Vietnam business registration authority.